Sandy Hook Elementary School shooting conspiracy theories: Harassment by conspiracy theorists

-In December 2016, Lucy Richards, a woman from Tampa, was charged with four counts of transmitting threats in interstate commerce for sending death threats to Lenny Pozner, whose son Noah was the youngest of 20 children murdered.
+In December 2016, Lucy Richards, a woman from Tampa, was charged with four counts of transmitting threats in interstate commerce for sending death threats to Leonard Pozner, whose son Noah was the youngest of 20 children murdered.
 Pozner has been particularly targeted by Internet trolls and conspiracy theorists because he has vocally fought back against them.
 Richards had been expected to plead guilty to one count of transmitting threats, with both the prosecution and defense to recommend a sentence of probation and house arrest.
 However, in March 2017, Richards—who was free on bond—failed to show up to court for a change-of-plea hearing and sentencing.
 An arrest warrant was issued, Richards' bond was revoked, and she was soon apprehended.
 On June 7, 2017, Richards was sentenced to five months' imprisonment.

-Lenny Pozner, the father of Sandy Hook victim Noah Pozner, founded an organization called the HONR Network, which takes legal action against harassers of Sandy Hook survivors and families.
+Leonard Pozner, the father of Sandy Hook victim Noah Pozner, founded an organization called the HONR Network, which takes legal action against harassers of Sandy Hook survivors and families.

-Wolfgang Halbig, a past contributor to InfoWars, was arrested in January 2020 for unauthorized possession of personal information of Lenny Pozner.
+Wolfgang Halbig, a past contributor to InfoWars, was arrested in January 2020 for unauthorized possession of personal information of Leonard Pozner.
 Halbig had illegally obtained Pozner's private information and attempted to dox Pozner by sending those to a long list of recipients.
 Under Florida law, unauthorized possession of such information carries a maximum prison term of one year.